Gameday inactives, injuries and weather: Week 15

 Dallas

+Inactives: RB Ezekiel Elliott, LB Luke Gifford, WR Malik Turner, QB Ben DiNucci, DE Bradlee Anae and CB Rashard Robinson

-Lineup notes: RB Ezekiel Elliott (calf) didn’t practice all week and is questionable again.
-The injury is worse than last week, but Zeke is determined to finish out the season.
-Look for a larger role from RB Tony Pollard.
+Lineup notes: RB Ezekiel Elliott (calf) didn’t practice all week and is inactive.
+Look for a large role from RB Tony Pollard.

 Detroit at Tennessee (1:00 p.m.
 EST)